Winterizing House Plants

 Fall is a great time to do maintenance on your houseplants, so they are rejuvenated by spring.

 - You will need to bring your plants indoors before nighttime temperatures dip below 45 degrees (F).
 Most tropical plants will suffer damage at temperatures below 40 degrees, a few even below 50 degrees.

 - Inspect plants for insects and diseases, and treat as appropriate before bringing plants back inside.
 Soaking the pot in a tub of lukewarm water for about 10 minutes will force insects out of the soil.
-Give your plants a shower before bringing them in.
+Shower your plants before bringing them in.
 With your garden hose set on mist or shower, spray the leaves, undersides too.

-- If necessary, re-pot plants into larger containers.
-Always making sure to go one size up.
+- If necessary, re-pot plants into larger containers, making sure to go one size up.

-- Trim off any dead leaves or branches with a sharp pair of scissors or hand-held pruning tool.
+- Trim off any dead leaves or branches with a sharp pair of scissors or hand-held pruning tools.

-- Most houseplants will not need to be fertilized during the winter months with the exception of African Violets.
+- Most houseplants will not need to be fertilized during the winter months except for African Violets.